SGP26/sgp26.github.io/content/submit.md

 dump of raw data.
 We are looking for thoughtfully-written companion papers, to be evaluated according to the following criteria:

- - NOVELTY.
+ - **Novelty**.
 In what way(s) is the dataset different from those currently available?
 For instance, does it provide new kinds of “rich” data?
 Is it organized or annotated in a different way?
 It is representative of a different application domain—perhaps one that is not well-studied in geometry processing?
 Is it significantly larger/higher-resolution than previous datasets?
 Does it provide new challenges for robustness?
 Etc.

- - IMPACT.
+ - **Impact**.
 What is the potential impact on research in geometry processing?
 Will this dataset inspire the development of new kinds of algorithms?
 Will it significantly push forward the state of the art in terms of scalability, robustness, etc.?
 Does it help resolve clearly-defined holes or shortcomings of previous datasets?

- - PRESENTATION.
+ - **Presentation**.
 Is the paper itself well-written and well-organized?
 Is the purpose of the new dataset clearly explained and motivated?
 Does the paper make a compelling case that the dataset presents new opportunities or challenges (e.g., experiments indicating that current algorithms do not perform well on this data).
 Is the data itself